DXHeroes/knowledge-base-content/problems/unsuccessful_products.md

 ## Zune Story

 Microsoft first introduced this portable media player in 2006, with several new generations of the device to follow.
-The Zune faced these major challenges:
+Zune faced these major challenges:

 - inevitable comparisons to the iPod, which ruled the portable media marketplace
 - the fact that its software was only available for Windows.